 30. Whale Watching

-There are several boats around the Gold Coast that offer Whale Watching tours, here are two to consider:
+Several boats around the Gold Coast offer Whale Watching tours, here are two to consider:

-Please note that children under 3 are not permitted on either tour.
+Please note that children under three are not permitted on either tour.

-If you don’t have money for a cruise, you can try your luck and spot whales from one of the elevated headlands along the coast as the whales do come in quite close to shore.
+If you can’t afford a cruise, you can try your luck and spot whales from one of the elevated headlands along the coast as the whales do come in quite close to shore.
 Some of the most recommended spots to witness the whales ae Point Dangar, Greenmount, Kirra Hill, Currumbin Rocks, Tumgun Lookout within Burleigh Heads National Park and North Burleigh/Miami Headland.